sam-andaluri/sam-andaluri.github.io/index.md

 # Solution Portfolio

 The following are a list of solutions I developed for customers and for citizen science projects.
+The projects are not in any specific order.
+But the projects I developed for customers and enablement are at the top.

 ## Amazon MQ Disaster Recovery Architecture